Hadryan/Photobase/README.md

 * Search the gallery (by name, author name, category, keywords)
 * Sort the gallery (by number of sales, date, price, name, rating)
 * Add photos in desired resolutions to shopping cart
-* Register (account activation with link sent via Email is required - Gmail API)
+* Register an account (account activation with link sent via Email is required - Gmail API)
 * Login

 #### Buyers and authors: